 - by option: €179 per person

 Lower fees apply for children, multiple requests, and refugees.

 Application fees are typically reviewed at the beginning of the year and/or mid-year.
 You can check the latest fees.

 It is compulsory to attend the ceremony – those who fail to do so will have to apply for citizenship all over again.
 The ceremony is an annual event, held on 15 December.
-At the ceremony, you will be handed a declaration of your approved Dutch citizenship, after which you will use to apply for your Dutch passport.
+At the ceremony, you’ll receive a declaration of your Dutch citizenship, after which you will use to apply for your Dutch passport.

 Outcome of Dutch citizenship